-- A regular due process hearing is an administrative hearing to resolve disputes on any matter related to the identification, evaluation, educational placement, and the provision of FAPE. - An expedited due process hearing is only available to resolve disputes concerning discipline and/or placement related to discipline.
+- A regular due process hearing is an administrative hearing to resolve disputes on any matter related to the identification, evaluation, educational placement, and the provision of FAPE. - 2.
+An expedited due process hearing is an administrative hearing only available to resolve disputes concerning discipline and/or placement related to discipline.